Amazon Faves

 Explore Alice Town

-Enjoy a Beach Day
+Beach Day

 Bimini Beach Club

 When a Virgin Voyages ship is docked at Bimini, Virgin cruisers benefit from exclusive use of the Bimini Beach Club, a perk that I enjoyed when sailing Scarlet Lady on my visit there.
-It’s included in the cruise fare at no additional cost for Virgin gusts, and I found this club to be stellar, with fantastic beach access, including complimentary use of loungers and umbrellas, and a great pool area with a DJ and a fun, upbeat beach club vibe.
+It’s included in the cruise fare at no additional cost for Virgin guests, and I found this club to be stellar, with fantastic beach access, including complimentary use of loungers and umbrellas, and a great pool area with a DJ and a fun, upbeat beach club vibe.

 Scuba and Snorkeling